Biodiversity and biosecurity

 Regional pest management

-We are acting early and working in partnerships to protect indigenous biodiversity, economic production and mahinga kai from harm caused
+We are acting early and working in partnerships to protect indigenous biodiversity, economic production and mahinga kai from harm caused by pests.

 Level of Service 14: Provide regional leadership to act early and work in partnership to protect indigenous biodiversity, economic production and mahinga kai from harm caused by declared pests and other invasive organisms

-Measure 14.1: Implement the Canterbury Regional Pest Management Plan (CRPMP).
+Measure 14.1: Implement the Canterbury Regional Pest Management Plan (CRPMP)

 Target 14.1: Undertake pest monitoring, as outlined in the regional pest management operational plan, to assess progress towards CRPMP objectives.